Enovale/ReadyCompany/README.md

 # Credits

 mattymatty97 for their implementation of knowing when a player has fully connected: https://github.com/mattymatty97/LTC_LobbyControl
 LCSoundTool for the entire AudioUtility class: https://github.dev/susy-bakaa/LCSoundTool
+My friends for being nicies to me :3